 Versailles with Priority Access + Gardens |

-Pont de Bir-Hakeim columns at night
+Pont de Bir-Hakeim at night, photo Wikimedia by Bruxelles5

 Because of its location and its architecture, Pont de Bir-Hakeim has become a favored spot for visitors and artists.
 It's been used as a movie location for films including Last Tango in Paris in 1972 and Christopher Nolan's Inception in 2010; and has appeared in music videos from artists like American Janet Jackson and Japanese Ayumi Hamasaki.